MicrosoftDocs/azure-docs/articles/dns-getstarted-create-dnszone.md

 - The ‘Start of Authority’ (SOA) record.
 This is present at the root of every DNS zone.
 - The authoritative name server (NS) records.
 These show which name servers are hosting the zone.
 Azure DNS uses a pool of name servers, and so different name servers may be assigned to different zones in Azure DNS.
-See [delegate a domain to Azure DNS](./dns-domain-delegation.md)for more information.<BR>
+See [delegate a domain to Azure DNS](./dns-domain-delegation.md) for more information.<BR>

 To view these records, use Get-AzureDnsRecordSet: